Pursuing freedom & healing from addiction. At all costs.

 Dr. Margee Kerr, a sociologist who studies fear, reports, “The neurotransmitters and hormones that are released are helping us prepare to fight or flee, at the same time our attention is shifting away from abstract thoughts and focusing on issues of survival.”

 Kerr explains in her TED talk that when we are afraid, “All of our attention and all of our resources are reprioritized to being alive, to being strong, to surviving.”
-She continues, “and in the absence of real threat, that can feel pretty good.
+She continues, “And in the absence of real threat, that can feel pretty good.
 It can feel exhilarating.”

 “As soon as we realize that we’re not in fact going to die we can enjoy the arousal response — that’s when fear can be fun.
 You’re in the moment, and afterwards you feel like you overcame a challenge, so you feel more confident about the real, not ‘scary fun’ threats that await you in the future.
 It feels like a sense of accomplishment, like running a marathon or rock climbing,” Kerr told NBC news.